joleuger/vuinputd/docs/DESIGN.md

 ## 1. Introduction

-This project provides a safe way to run [Sunshine](https://github.com/LizardByte/Sunshine) inside `systemd-nspawn` containers.
+This project provides a safe, general-purpose way to run [Sunshine](https://github.com/LizardByte/Sunshine) and other applications that use `/dev/uinput` **inside containers** — including `systemd-nspawn`, Docker, LXC, Podman, and similar runtimes.

-Sunshine requires creating virtual input devices (`/dev/uinput`) for keyboards, mice, and controllers.
+Applications like Sunshine require creating virtual input devices (`/dev/uinput`) for keyboards, mice, and controllers.

-Naively exposing `/dev/uinput` from the host into a container breaks isolation: containers could create devices visible to other containers, and the host could even start consuming those devices.
+Naively bind-mounting `/dev/uinput` from the host into a container breaks isolation: a container could create devices visible to other containers or even the host, leading to unwanted input injection and security risks.

+`vuinputd` introduces a **mediated `/dev/uinput` proxy** that preserves isolation without kernel changes.

 ---

 ## 2. Architecture

-Usually, uinput apps like sunshine open the /dev/uinput interface of the kernel to create a new artificial event device like /dev/input/event9
+Normally, applications open `/dev/uinput` directly to create virtual event devices such as `/dev/input/event9`:

 ```mermaid
 sequenceDiagram